doclements/coding_test/problem-test-text.md

 5. **Population and Building Footprints** – vector datasets (with population estimates and building types).
 6. **Rainfall Data** – time-series CSVs (daily totals per station).

-Your task is to **design and describe a complete workflow** for creating a *regional flood risk index* combining these datasets.
+Your task is to **describe a possible workflow** for creating a *regional flood risk index* combining these datasets.

 ---